donatelucas/feedreader/README.md

 Once you have React Native and Android Studio installed, you can refer to the React Native installation instructions (https://facebook.github.io/react-native/docs/getting-started) so you can connect React Native to Android Studio if you want to run the app through their Android emulator.

-This repository is our main repository for this app, but we have a demo of the project at https://github.com/donatelucas/feedreaderdemo.

 ## Requirements Complete (minimum of five)

 * Have a consistent UI and UX design, across all interfaces